Tyler Boyd Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 Matchup vs. Tennessee

-- In his two matchups against the Titans, Boyd's 33.5 receiving yards average is 12.0 less than his over/under for Saturday's game (45.5).
+- Boyd's 33.5 receiving yards per game in his two matchups against the Titans are 12.0 fewer than his over/under for Saturday's game.

-- In two matchups, Boyd has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Titans.
+- Boyd, in two matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- The 263.8 yards per game the Titans are allowing through the air makes them the NFL's 26th-ranked pass defense.
+- The 263.8 yards per game the Titans are giving up through the air makes them the NFL's 26th-ranked pass defense.

-- The Titans have conceded 24 passing TDs this year (1.4 per game), ranking them eighth among NFL defenses.
+- The Titans have allowed 24 passing TDs this year (1.4 per game), ranking them eighth among NFL defenses.

 Recent Performances

-- In last week's game against the Raiders, Boyd recorded four catches for 26 yards and scored one touchdown.
+- In last week's matchup with the Raiders, Boyd hauled in four passes for 26 yards and scored one touchdown.

-- Boyd has recorded 62 receiving yards (20.7 per game) and two touchdowns, hauling in eight passes on 11 targets during his last three games.
+- Boyd's 11 targets have resulted in eight catches for 62 yards (20.7 ypg) and two touchdowns during his last three games.

 Boyd's Cincinnati Teammates